 The only place you can definitely find snakes while in Alaska is the Alaska Zoo.
 It’s home to two ball pythons which were originally transported from North and West Africa.

 These two slithering reptilian friends have been vital in helping create awareness about snakes among locals and assisting them to understand snakes a little better without ignorantly fearing them.

 So to call Alaska snake-free would be an overstatement.
 But your chances of encountering these scaled beauties are far less than winning a random raffle draw.

 Are Garter Snakes Venomous?

-Garter Snakes or Common Garter Snakes (Thamnophis sirtalis) are one of the few types that have been sighted more than once in Alaska according to records.
-But they are known to be rather harmless – that doesn’t mean that if you try to invade their space or provoke them for no reason, they won’t bite.
-And if you do get bitten (we won’t ask how) don’t stress, it’s not deadly – you will get a minor swelling at most.
+Garter snakes are known to be rather harmless but that doesn’t mean that if you try to invade their space or provoke them for no reason, they won’t bite.
+And if you do get bitten (we won’t ask how), don’t stress, it’s not deadly – you will get a minor swelling at most.

 However, make sure that you clean the bite thoroughly and get some medical treatment, and you should be fine.